Using the Terminal

 htop application (with your system’s

-package management tool), which provides more coherent output.
+tool), which provides more coherent output.

 df command, which is native to all systems, provides a metric of your current disk usage including free and unused space.
 You can use the